dotnet/docs/docs/machine-learning/how-does-mldotnet-work.md

 ## Code workflow

-The following diagram visually outlines the steps in the code, as well as a couple of additions which are discussed later in this article:
+The following diagram visually outlines the steps in the code, as well as a couple of additions, which are discussed later in this article:

 - Evaluate the model and iterate to improve
 - Separate model development and model usage (deployment)